PDrifting/CBookDraft/book.markdown

 Alignment, packing, and padding are compiler implementation-specific.
 GCC manages these aspects of these Data Types for you.
 In the case of needing to override the defaults, you can use GCC compiler defined macros.

 **Alignment** - This tells the compiler to attempt a specific alignment during allocation to specific boundaries.
 Alignment can only be used to increase member boundaries.
 These are determined by the linker and the platform you are compiling on.
 GCC by default will optimise for the platform you are compiling on.
 You can assume this is the default memory layout.
-Keep in mind your linker will be a limiting factor on the largest size you are able to align to.
+Keep in mind your linker will be a limiting factor on the largest size you can align to.
 This will be platform-specific.
 Specifiying a byte alignment of 16 when the linker or platform can only support 8, will not not have any benefits.

 > __attribute__ ((aligned ([in bytes])))